KaamadanStudios/JokeSUpreme/SECURITY.md

 ## Reporting a Vulnerability

-To report vulnerabilities, please contact kaamadan.std@gmail.com.
+To report vulnerabilities, please contact kaamadan.std@gmail.com, or start a discussion.

 Updates are likely to be released in weekends, unless it's to solve a critical vulnerability (like ransomware, project corruption, etc...)